Why wouldn’t you drive electric?

 Electric cars cost more

+Yes, it's true that pure electric vehicles tend to be more expensive than their petrol and diesel counterparts.
 On the face of it, it does seem like a large hike in price to take the greener option, especially at a time when many people in the UK are seeing prices rise across the board.
-But when you delve a little deeper, the ZS EV can work out better value for you across its full life span.
+But when you delve a little deeper, the electric option can work out better value for you across its full life span.

 Over just a few years of driving electric, the savings you could make compared to regularly filling up with petrol are huge.